-The etiology of major depressive disorder is multi factorial with both genetic and environmental factors playing a role.
-First-degree relatives of depressed individuals are about 3 times as likely to develop depression as the general population; however, depression can occur in people without family histories of depression, as well.
+The etiology of major depressive disorder is multifactorial with both genetic and environmental factors playing a role.
+First-degree relatives of depressed individuals are about 3 times as likely to develop depression as the general population; however, depression can occur in people without family histories of depression.

-Some evidence suggests that genetic factors play less of a role in late-onset depression than in early-onset depression.
-Potential biological risk factors have been identified for depression in the elderly.
-Neurodegenerative diseases (especially Alzheimer's disease and Parkinson's Disease), stroke, multiple sclerosis, seizure disorders, cancer, macular degeneration, and chronic pain have been associated with higher rates of depression.
+Some evidence suggests that genetic factors play a lesser role in late-onset depression than in early-onset depression.
+There are potential biological risk factors that have been identified for depression in the elderly.
+Neurodegenerative diseases (especially Alzheimer disease and Parkinson disease), stroke, multiple sclerosis, seizure disorders, cancer, macular degeneration, and chronic pain have been associated with higher rates of depression.
 Life events and hassles operate as triggers for the development of depression.
 Traumatic events such as the death or loss of a loved one, lack or reduced social support, caregiver burden, financial problems, interpersonal difficulties, and conflicts are examples of stressors that can trigger depression.

 The underlying pathophysiology of major depressive disorder has not been clearly defined.
 Current evidence points to a complex interaction between neurotransmitter availability and receptor regulation and sensitivity underlying the affective symptoms.

-Investigation into depressive symptoms begin with inquiries of the neurovegetative symptoms which include changes in sleeping patterns, appetite, and energy levels.
+The investigation into depressive symptoms begins with inquiries of the neurovegetative symptoms which include changes in sleeping patterns, appetite, and energy levels.
 Positive responses should elicit further questioning focused on evaluating for the presence of the symptoms which are diagnostic of major depression.
-These are the nine symptoms listed in the DSM V and five of these must be present to make the diagnosis (one of the symptoms should be depressed mood or loss of interest or pleasure): 1.
-Sleep disturbance, 2.
-Interest/pleasure reduction, 3.
-Guilt feelings or thoughts of worthlessness, 4.
-Energy changes/fatigue, 5.
-Concentration/attention impairment, 6.
-Appetite/weight changes, 7.
-Psychomotor disturbances, 8.
-Suicidal thoughts, and 9.
-Depressed mood.
+These are the 9 symptoms listed in the DSM-5.
+Five must be present to make the diagnosis (one of the symptoms should be depressed mood or loss of interest or pleasure):

 All patients with depression should be evaluated for suicidal risk.
 Any suicide risk must be given prompt attention which could include hospitalization or close and frequent monitoring.